rakeshkashameeni/capgeminitest/README.md

 # Selenium Test
 - You need to clone repo in IntelliJ IDEA
+- Make sure that cucumber plugin is installed
-- then run mvn test command to run the tests
+- then right click on feature file and run the test

 # API tests
 - Clone repo